nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Add a video to a lecture.

-- <span style="color:#e46c0a">`/watch`</span> : If specified, the video will be marked as watched
+- <span style="color:#e46c0a">`/watch`</span> : If specified, the video will be marked as "watched", else, it will be marked at "not watched"
 - <span style="color:#e46c0a">`video_name`</span> : The name of the video
-  - Must be unique among the names of the videos belonging to the lecture specified in `lecture_name`
-  - Uniqueness is case sensitive
+  - Must be unique among the names of the videos belonging to the lecture specified in `lecture_name` (:information_source: Uniqueness is case sensitive)
-  - Must be a valid video name (refer to [Argument Formats](#argument-formats) for more information)
+  - Refer to [Argument Formats](#argument-formats) for the "Video Name" format
-- <span style="color:#e46c0a">`module_code`</span> : The code of the module containing the lecture to add the video to
+- <span style="color:#e46c0a">`module_code`</span> : The code of the module containing the lecture specified in `lecture_name`
-  - Must belong to an existing module in Le Tracker
+  - Must belong to an existing module in Le Tracker (:information_source: Module code matching is case sensitive)
-  - Must be a valid module code (refer to [Argument Formats](#argument-formats) for more information)
   - Might be automatically specified by the navigation system (refer to [Navigation](#navigation) for more information)
 - <span style="color:#e46c0a">`lecture_name`</span> : The name of the lecture to add the video to
-  - Must belong to an existing lecture in the module specified in `module_code`
+  - Must belong to an existing lecture in the module specified in `module_code` (:information_source: Lecture name matching is case sensitive)
-  - Must be a valid lecture name (refer to [Argument Formats](#argument-formats) for more information)
   - Might be automatically specified by the navigation system (refer to [Navigation](#navigation) for more information)
 - <span style="color:#e46c0a">`timestamp`</span> : The timestamp of the video where the user last stopped watching at
-  - Must be a valid timestamp (refer to [Argument Formats](#argument-formats) for more information)
-  - Defaults to `00:00:00` if not specified
+  - Defaults to `00:00:00` if the `/timestamp` argument is not specified
+  - Refer to [Argument Formats](#argument-formats) for the "Timestamp" format
 - <span style="color:#e46c0a">`tag_1, tag_2, ...`</span> : The tags to apply to the video
-  - All tags must be valid (refer to [Argument Formats](#argument-formats) for more information)
   - Repeated tags (if any) will be ignored
+  - Refer to [Argument Formats](#argument-formats) for the "Tag" format

 Examples: